sydowma/mongo-event-monitor/README.md

 - MongoDB Java Driver 4.x
 - Micrometer 1.5 or higher

-Ability

 Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss potential changes.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.